SCD346/SCD346/README.md

 - 🔭  I’m currently working on ...
 React
 - 🌱  I’m currently learning ...
 React and more JavaScript
 - 👯  I’m looking to collaborate on ...
-React
+Open Source
 - 🤔  I’m looking for help with ...
 MERN Stack
 - 💬  Ask me about ...
 Anything
 - 📫  How to reach me: ...
 StephenCDoherty@Gmail.com